 If you have two secrets with the same name, Devin will add a counter to the end.
 For example, if you have two secrets named MY_SECRET you would end up with two ENV variables named MY_SECRET and MY_SECRET_2 and so on.

 You may then access your secrets using your application’s preferred method of reading ENV variables.
+For example, you may prepend a dollar sign to refer to a secret like $API_KEY.

 If you’re not using Chrome or need to manually encode cookies, note that Devin expects cookies in a base64 encoded string of ; delimited JSON objects in the standard chromium cookie format.